Updated 02/14/18: It turns out that HomePod can leave rings on certain wood finishes. Be careful where you place it, or place something underneath it.

 What will it sound like?

-From the HomePod firmware, developer Avery Magnotti was able to dig out the custom sounds Apple designed for it.
-Below you can listen to how the HomePod alarm will wake you up in the morning, plus other system sounds.
+From an early release of the HomePod firmware, developer Avery Magnotti was able to dig out the custom sounds Apple designed for it.
+Below you can listen to how HomePod alarm will wake you up in the morning, plus other system sounds.

 What can you ask Siri to do?

 Well, that depends.
-What’s your definition of “touchscreen”?
+What’s your definition of “touch screen”?
 Technically, yes.
-The HomePod has a 272x340 “screen” at the top that will respond to touch controls.
+HomePod an array of LEDs at the top that pulse when Siri is listening, but they can't display arbitrary images or text.
 You can tap the top of HomePod to play, pause, or adjust the volume.
-But unlike the Amazon Echo Show, the HomePod screen is not a video screen, but an LED matrix.
-It animates with an LED waveform to indicate whenever Siri is listening, and it might be able to display other shapes or symbols.
+But unlike the Amazon Echo Show, HomePod screen is not a video screen.

 Can it control HomeKit devices?